rjohnsen/kringlecon-2022/docs/objectives/WebRing/open_boria_mine_door.md

 ## Pin 4

-For this pin there are no commented out hints, but we find a sanitation script present which simply replaces the first occurrences of each special char;
+For this pin, there are no commented-out hints, but I found a sanitation script present which simply replaces the first occurrences of each special char;

 ```html
 <script>